LuiseFreese/mermaid/docs/DEVELOPER.md

 - Self-reference validation
 - Missing primary key validation
 - Naming conflict detection

+> **Note:** Currently, the tool only creates referential relationships (not parental/cascade delete).
+The validation features for parental relationships and cascade delete patterns are included for future extensibility.

 **Current Behavior**:
 Since the tool defaults to referential relationships, the validator typically finds no parental relationship conflicts.
 However, it's designed to catch issues if: